Cantargia Publishes Half-Year Report 2024

-LUND, SE / ACCESSWIRE / August 28, 2024 / Cantargia (STO:CANTA) Cantargia (Cantargia AB (publ); Nasdaq Stockholm:CANTA) today announced its interim report for January to June 2024.
+LUND, SWEDEN / ACCESSWIRE / August 28, 2024 / Cantargia (STO:CANTA) Cantargia (Cantargia AB (publ); Nasdaq Stockholm:CANTA) today announced its interim report for January to June 2024.

 "It has been an exciting and eventful period for Cantargia.
 With two projects in clinical phase where we are generating significant results, we have several important milestones ahead that will greatly influence the direction of our next steps.
 During this period, we have also had several productive discussions with external partners, which have provided valuable feedback.
 The conclusions are that we have results that generate interest, and it is important that we continue to invest our resources in cost-effective and value-enhancing activities" said Göran Forsberg, CEO of Cantargia.